-Snow clearing must be taken into consideration whenever new or temporary roads are proposed for the City to operate and maintain.
-While the following requirements are not significant, they are vital in minimizing the burden on the City's operational resources.
+Whenever new or temporary roads are proposed for the City to maintain, snow clearing must be taken into consideration.
+While the requirements are not significant, they are vital in minimizing the burden on operational resources.

 11.1.2 STUB STREETS